Free 3-Day Shipping on All Orders

 Social Media Manager

-6 months in digital marketing
+1 year in digital marketing

 Nate Zuro is the Social Media Manager at Zone Air, studying Computer Science while managing Zone's digital presence.
-With 6 months at Zone Air, Nate creates engaging content about mini-split systems, responds to customer questions on social platforms, and shares real installation stories.
+With 1 year at Zone Air, Nate creates engaging content about mini-split systems, responds to customer questions on social platforms, and shares real installation stories.
 He combines his tech background with creative storytelling to make HVAC education accessible and interesting.
 Nate has helped thousands of homeowners understand mini-split technology through social media content.

 Credentials: